AlexandreRobicquet/Jupyter-Notebook-Atom-Scheme/README.md

-# Jupyter-Notebook Atom Scheme like
+# Jupyter-Notebook - Atom Scheme

 This is a completely dark theme for the Jupyter Notebook interface.